CubeSat2030/ZR6BN-0/README.md

 ---

-🛠️ Installation & The Pip Fix (Lessons Learned)
+🛠️ Installation & The “Pip No Space” Fix

-During development, the team encountered a known limitation of Raspberry Pi OS Lite: pip uses /tmp (a RAM disk) for building packages, which can fill up quickly when installing large libraries like numpy or pandas.
-This issue was diagnosed and mitigated, and the solution is documented here for future missions.
+Because Kabot‑1 ran on Raspberry Pi OS Lite (Bookworm 32‑bit), you may encounter a classic issue when installing large Python packages with pip.

 🧩 The Problem